ManageIQ/kubeclient/README.md

 Besides its metadata, the template should include a list of objects to be processed and a list of parameters to be substituted.
 Note that for a required parameter that does not provide a generated value, you must supply a value.

+##### Note: This functionality is not supported by K8s at this moment.
+See the following [issue](https://github.com/kubernetes/kubernetes/issues/23896)

 ```ruby
 client.process_template template
 ```